wlonk/arcadia/arcadia.md

 player, but sometimes just two players) gets a card just for showing up.
 Each participant may spend role tokens to draw more cards.
 Each time you put forward tokens, describe how you push your case.
-(This basically means you have to spend one role token every time you demand something.)
+(This basically means you have to spend one role token every time you petition something.)

-You can demand behavior: apology, support, etc., but not feelings (i.e. you cannot demand "love me", but you can demand "propose to me").
+You can petition behavior: apology, support, etc., but not feelings (i.e. you cannot petition "love me", but you can petition "propose to me").

 Once both sides have presented as much of their case as they wish to, and spent as many role tokens and drawn as many cards as they wish to, it is time for the